PROGRAM SCHEDULE

 2026 GLASS INDUSTRY AWARDS PRESENTATIONS

-Benjamin Prothman, Glass Manufacturing Industries Council Board President/KTG Systems, Inc.
+Benjamin Prothman, Board President, Glass Manufacturing Industry Council/Project Manager, KTG Systems, Inc.

 PROGRAM INTRODUCTIONS